-The Department of Intercollegiate Athletics may use the “Athletics Pitchfork” on stationery in conjunction with the university trademarks.
-Any other exceptions to the requirements of the ASU Communications Guide or the use of any secondary seal, logo, or mark on stationery in conjunction with the university trademarks must be approved by the President’s Office Office or the Office of Public Affairs prior to authorizing printing.
+Sun Devil Athletics may use the “Athletics Pitchfork” on stationery in conjunction with the university trademarks.
+Any other exceptions to the requirements of the ASU Communications Guide or the use of any secondary seal, logo, or mark on stationery in conjunction with the university trademarks must be approved by the Office of the President or the Office of Public Affairs prior to authorizing printing.

 For additional information on the use of university trademarks, see PUR 701, “Trademark Licensing.”